ahkscript/ASPDM/Specifications/Guidelines.md

 - Any package can be submitted to the repository, and should meet all mandatory requirements in the Package Quality Guidelines section.
 - All 'library' packages must have the mandatory `Lib\` folder.
 See [Package Structure](Database.md)
 - All 'tool/other' packages must have the mandatory `Install.ahk`, `Remove.ahk` and `Execute.ahk` files.
 See [Package Structure](Database.md)
 - All packages should be submitted with a license.
-Those submitted without a license are assumed to be released under the [ahkscript.org Default Package License](License.md).
+Those submitted without a license are assumed to be released under the [ASPDM Default Package License (ADPL)](License.md).
 - Package author is included in the package metadata.
 - (In case of moderation queue):
   - Moderators will peer review the package for the above guidelines.